+Renewable Energy Tax Credit Statutory citation: 77-27,235

+Description: Income tax credits or sales tax refunds are available to producers of electricity generated by a new

+zero emission facility based on kilowatt-hours generated.

+Estimate: Minimal

-Renewable Energy Tax Credit Statutory citation: 77-27,235 Description: Income tax credits or sales tax refunds are available to producers of electricity generated by a new zero emission facility based on kilowatt-hours generated.
-Estimate: Minimal New Markets Tax Credit Statutory citation: 77-1113 Description: A person or entity that acquires a qualified equity investment earns a nonrefundable tax credit that may be used to offset the corporate income tax, the franchise tax imposed on a financial institution, or the premium tax imposed on an insurance company.
-The credit is equal to 39% of the qualified equity investment.
-No taxpayer may claim this credit until the 2014 tax year return is filed in 2015.
-Estimate: Not available Preferential Tax Rates Individual and Fiduciary Income Tax Rates Statutory citation: 77-2715.02 Description: The preferential rate is the difference between the top rate, 6.84%, and the lowest rate, 2.46%.
-Estimate: \$665,092,000 Corporation Income Tax Rates Statutory citation: 77-2734.02(1) Description: The corporation income tax rates are 5.58% applied to the first \$100,000 of taxable income and a rate of 7.81% applied to the excess.
+New Markets Tax Credit Statutory citation: 77-1113

+Description: A person or entity that acquires a qualified equity investment earns a nonrefundable tax credit that may be used to offset the corporate income tax, the franchise tax imposed on a financial institution, or the premium tax imposed on an insurance company.
+The credit is equal to 39% of the qualified equity investment over five tax years.

+Estimate: \$15,000,000

+Preferential Tax Rates

+Individual and Fiduciary Income Tax Rates

+Statutory citation: 77-2715.02

+Description: The preferential rate is the difference between the top rate, 6.84%, and the lowest rate, 2.46%.

+Estimate: \$817,979,000

+Corporation Income Tax Rates

+Statutory citation: 77-2734.02(1)

+Description: The corporation income tax rates are 5.58% applied to the first \$100,000 of taxable income and a

+rate of 7.81% applied to the excess.